 – depictions of torture and murder

-If you want to get a copy of this AMAZING book (and I’d advise you to read it ASAP and before the second book comes out September 8th 2020!), you can get it via BookDepository or any other bookseller you trust!
+If you want to get a copy of Crier’s War by Nina Varela (and I’d advise you to read it ASAP and before the second book comes out September 8th 2020!), you can get it via BookDepository or any other bookseller you trust!
+You can also take a look at my stop for the Iron Heart blog tour, if you want to.